ASalad42/Terraform/README.md

 - `terraform init` in the directory that you've made the 'main.tf' file
 - `terraform plan` checks code, always do first to check your code before actually launching whatever your doing.
 Using the whole 'measure twice, cut one' methodology
 - `terraform apply` to launch your instance, as configured in your main.tf file.
-- `terraform destroy` to delete your instance
+- `terraform destroy` to delete all
+- for specfific resource use Terraform destroy -target resource type + local resource name i.e `Terraform destroy -target aws_instance.myec2`
+- `terraform refresh`

 Note: yes in the commandline, when prompted (usually with Terraform plan & terraform apply)